mlaveaux/mCRL2-rust/README.md

 ## Code Generation

 There are a few procedural macros used to replace the code generation performed in the mCRL2 toolset.
 Working on procedural macros is typically difficult, but there are unit and integration tests to showcase common patterns.
 Alternatively, install `cargo install cargo-expand` and run the command `cargo expand` in for example `libraries/mcrl2-macros` to print the Rust code with the macros expanded.

-## LLVM Sanitizer

-For Linux targets it is also possible to run the LLVM address sanitizer to detect memory issues in unsafe and C++ code.
-This requires the nightly version of the rust compiler, which can acquired using `rustup toolchain install nightly`.
-To show the symbols for the resulting stacktrace it is also convenient to install `llvm-symbolizer`, for example using `sudo apt install llvm` on Ubuntu.
-Afterwards, the tests can be executed with the address sanitizer enabled using `cargo +nightly xtask address-sanitizer`.
-Similarly, we also provide a task for the thread sanitizer to detect data races, which can be executed by `cargo +nightly xtask thread-sanitizer`.
-All `xtask` targets use `cargo nextest run` so that must be installed prior.

 ## Code Coverage